-The Real Story Behind ‘The Exorcism of Emily Rose’ Is More Terrifying Than the Movie
+‘The Exorcism of Emily Rose’: The True Story Is More Terrifying Than the Movie

-Most horror movies released today have a similar structure.
-They’re low-budget affairs, many of which take place in a singular location such as a haunted house.
+Most modern horror movies have a similar structure.
+They’re low-budget affairs set in a single location, such as a haunted house.
 Their trailers often feature predictable jump scares.
-Studios like Blumhouse have made quite a considerable profit churning out inexpensive yet popular films that fit this format.
-There have been other horror films in the past that have bucked the current trends, and one of those was The Exorcism of Emily Rose starring Jennifer Carpenter.
+Studios like Blumhouse have made a considerable profit churning out inexpensive yet popular films fitting that format.
+But some horror movies have bucked the trend.
+One was The Exorcism of Emily Rose, starring Dexter actor Jennifer Carpenter.

-This film, released in 2005, was absolutely horrifying.
-One of the scariest parts about it was based on a true story more terrifying than what made it to the screen.
-Let’s take a look back at the film and the story it was based on.
+The 2005 film was absolutely horrifying.
+And one of the scariest parts was based on a true story more terrifying than the fictionalized retelling.
+Let’s take a look at the film and the real-life story that inspired it.

-The premise of ‘The Exorcism of Emily Rose’
+What is ‘The Exorcism of Emily Rose’ about?

-The real story behind ‘The Exorcism of Emily Rose’
+The true story behind ‘The Exorcism of Emily Rose’

-Part of the reason that the filmmakers were able to make the film seem so realistic is that it is based on a true story.
-The film is based on the tale of Anneliese Michel, and what happened to her is more gruesome and tragic than what actually made it on screen.
+Part of the reason the filmmakers could make the movie seem so realistic is that it’s based on a true story.
+The source material is the tale of Anneliese Michel, and what happened to her is more gruesome and tragic than what actually made it on screen.

-According to Grunge, Michel was a German woman born in 1952 who passed away in 1976 at the young age of 23.
-Beginning in 1968, she began having blackouts and walking around seemingly in a trance.
-Her behavior became more and more unhinged as she participated in disturbing activities.
-Eventually, she’d receive an exorcism after other medical interventions failed to solve anything.
-She underwent 67 exorcisms, a grueling practice.
-She starved herself and refused medical attention to “atone for her sins,” later dying of pneumonia.
+According to Grunge, Michel was a German woman born in 1952 who died in 1976 at the young age of 23.
+In 1968, she began having blackouts and walking seemingly in a trance.
+Her behavior became increasingly unhinged as she participated in disturbing activities.
+Eventually, she received an exorcism after medical interventions failed to help her symptoms.
+She underwent 67 exorcisms, a grueling process.
+After starving herself and refusing medical attention to “atone for her sins,” she died.

-While there are certainly aspects of this story reflected in Emily Rose, the reality is much grimmer.
-It would likely have made a much harder movie to watch.
-Audio from some of Michel’s exorcisms exists, and it is truly terrifying to hear.
-As scary as Emily Rose was, in this case, the true story was much worse.
+Though aspects of this story appear in The Exorcism of Emily Rose, the reality is much grimmer.
+It likely would have made a much harder movie to watch.
+Audio from some of Michel’s exorcisms is truly terrifying to hear.
+As scary as Emily Rose is, the true story is much worse.